attaquarks/llm_chat_app/README.md

 ### Common Issues

 **Models not loading**:
-- Check your API keys in `.env` file
+- Check your OpenRouter API key in `.env` file
 - Ensure you have internet connection
 - Try clicking "🔄 Reload Models" in web interface

+**Formatting issues**:
+- Clear browser cache and refresh
+- Check that JavaScript is enabled
+- Ensure all files are properly saved

 **Python errors**:
 - Install required packages: `pip install -r requirements.txt`